 (a) copies of it are available to the public, without cost, at places where the transmitter or distributor transacts business with the public; and

-(b) a copy of it is posted on an internet website maintained by the transmitter or distributor.
+(b) a copy of it is posted on a website maintained by the transmitter or distributor.

 (3) A copy of each report must be given to the Minister and the Authority not less than 7 days before it is published under subsection (1).

+[Section 27 amended in Gazette 2 May 2017 p.
+2290.]

 28. Reports not needed if there were no small use customers

 A transmitter or distributor only has to —